 I had a great stay at the Kettle Creek Inn during my winter adventure but didn’t get a chance to eat in their restaurant.
 This time, I enjoyed a lovely summer lunch on their patio.
 Huddled under the shade of the gazebo we had a beautiful summer lunch.

 GT’s Beach Bar and Grill

 Two words: patio and beach.
-Top it off with great staff and great food and you have the casual beach dining experience at GT’s Beach Bar and Grill.
-I had such a great dinner on the beach I will be featuring the restaurant in an upcoming post as well.
+Top it off with great staff and great food, and you have the casual beach dining experience at GT’s Beach Bar and Grill.
+I had such a great dinner on the beach.
+I will be featuring the restaurant in an upcoming post as well.

 The New New Age

 This new local hot spot is a farm-to-table eatery and artisan market.
-Filled with everything new age its owners Katie and Stephen source all the ingredients from their local farm and serve some pretty amazing charcuterie boards and other amazing nibbles.
+Filled with everything new age its owners Katie and Stephen source all the ingredients from their local farm and serve some pretty fantastic charcuterie boards and other amazing nibbles.
 I have so much to say about the New New Age that I will be featuring it in an upcoming post.

 Broderick’s Ice Cream Parlor

-How can I visit a small beach town in Ontario during summer and not investigate the local ice cream shop?
-Broderick’s has that old time 50’s ice cream shop feel that I just can’t resist.
+How can I visit a small beach town in Ontario during the summer and not investigate the local ice cream shop?
+Broderick’s has that old time 50’s ice cream shop feel that I can’t resist.

 With the smell of fresh waffles pulling me in from the street, I made my way in for a post-dinner treat.
-There are more than 30 flavours of ice cream to choose from and of course milkshakes and ice cream floats are also on the menu.
+There are more than 30 flavours of ice cream to choose from, and of course, milkshakes and ice cream floats are also on the menu.